beeeeez/ptclinic/README.md

 - [x] Make sure that everyone can VIEW everything on the patient (not edit, just view).
 - [x] Remove the ‘Unselected Therapeutic Procedure” field.
 - [x] Allow to SAVE the information (not sure the “is the form complete” is needed…..)
+- [x] Since this will be the second visit, after the Evaluation visit is complete, we’d like to see if we can transfer the “PT of Record” name to this form in the place of the “Provider ID” field.

 ### Intial Visit Form
 - [x] Add spacing at bottom of form so you can actually scroll a bit down, and aren't right up on the bottom of the panel.